Can Pregnant Women Eat Chinese Food? What’s Safe & What to Avoid

 These flavorful mushrooms are a staple in Chinese cuisine, and they’re also packed with nutrients that are great for pregnant women, like vitamin D and iron.
 Plus, they add a savory umami flavor to soups, stir-fries, and other dishes.

-Does Craving Chinese Food Indicate Gender Of Baby?
+Does Craving Chinese Food Indicate the Gender of the Baby?

 Homemade Chinese Food Vs Chinese Restaurant Food